tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 : A DoH server that acts as either an Oblivious Proxy or Oblivious Target.

 Oblivious Proxy:
-: An Oblivious Server that proxies encrypted DNS queries and responses between a client and an Oblivious Target.
+: An Oblivious Server that proxies encrypted DNS queries and responses between a Client and an Oblivious Target.

 Oblivious Target:
-: An Oblivious Server that receives and decrypts encrypted client DNS queries from an Oblivious Proxy, and returns encrypted DNS responses via that same Proxy.
+: An Oblivious Server that receives and decrypts encrypted Client DNS queries from an Oblivious Proxy, and returns encrypted DNS responses via that same Proxy.
 In order to provide DNS responses, the Target can be a DNS resolver, be co-located with a resolver, or forward to a resolver.